 Payment: Your protected health information will be used, as needed, to obtain payment for your health care services.
 For example, obtaining approval for a hospital stay may require that your relevant protected health information be disclosed to your health plan to obtain approval for the hospital admission.

-Healthcare Operations: We may use or disclose, as-needed, your protected health information in order to support the business activities of your physician’s practice.
+Healthcare Operations: We may use or disclose, as needed, your protected health information in order to support the business activities of your physician’s practice.
 These activities include, but are not limited to, quality assessment activities, employee review activities, training of medical students, licensing, and conducting or arranging for other business activities.
 For example, we may disclose your protected health information to medical school students that see patients at our office.
 In addition, we may use a sign-in sheet at the registration desk where you will be asked to sign your name and indicate your physician.
 We may also call you by name in the waiting room when your physician is ready to see you.
 We may use or disclose your protected health information, as necessary, to contact you to remind you of your appointment.

 Permitted Uses and Disclosures: We may use or disclose your protected health information in the following situations without your authorization.
 These situations include: